Test Anxiety

 Take advantage of ARC Peer Tutoring.

-Take advantage of ARC peer tutoring for an additional layer of one-on-one support.
+Take advantage of ARC Peer Tutoring for an additional layer of one-on-one support.

 During an exam, it’s natural to feel the effects of increased adrenaline as you try to complete your work.
 Negative thoughts might circulate, your mind might go blank, or you might fear that you’ll run out of time.
 To mitigate the impact of these events, come prepared with some strategies to enact in the moment.

-Below are some strategies for dealing with anxiety during an exam:
+Strategies for dealing with anxiety during an exam:

 Visualize a successful outcome.

-When you start to struggle on a particular problem or feel your mind go blank, it can be easy to imagine the whole test turning into a disaster.
+When you start to struggle with a particular problem or feel your mind go blank, it can be easy to imagine the whole test turning into a disaster.
 When this kind of negative thinking hits you, close your eyes, take a deep breath, and try to imagine seeing your score at the end and being satisfied with the outcome.
 Give your brain the opportunity to reset.
 Then, turn back to your exam, but not immediately to the place that made you feel anxious.
 Instead, try starting a new problem, or look back over one you feel you’ve answered successfully.

 View the test as a game.